programming-skill-tests/front-end/README.md

 #### Click on 'Add New', to open movie form.
 ![Page-2](challenge1/page2.png)

-Fill the form and click on SAVE button.
+Fill the form and click on 'Save' button.
 Information is saved and grid view is displayed with latest data.
+Click on 'Cancel' button to come back to Grid view.

 ### Work flow
 ![Workflow](challenge1/workflow.png)